 How does the online NYP second opinion process work?

 - Step 2.
-Grand Rounds collects all of your medical records and chooses the most appropriate physician from our institution to review your case.
+Included Health collects all of your medical records and chooses the most appropriate physician from our institution to review your case.
 Our care team does the legwork for you.
 All of your information is handled securely to protect your privacy.

 - Step 3.
 An expert physician reviews your case and assembles your second opinion, addressing your specific questions.

 - Step 4.
 A member of the care team will call you to answer any questions you may have about your second opinion.